 Step Five – Add Subtle Shading

-To make the shading look more realistic, you’ll need to add the more subtle shadows.
+To make the shading look more realistic, you’ll need to add the more subtle (or contour) shadows.
 Squint your eyes at both the photo and the drawing again.
 Since this shading method creates a rough texture, squinting your eyes will help you see it as smoother and more unified.

 To refine the shading over the entire ball, keep your eyes on the photo and only take quick glances at the shading on your drawing as you work.
 You can compare the two more easily this way.
 Use several light layers to gradually darken the shading until it matches the photo.